You create an e-mail in the Mailings folder by clicking + New.

 Here you can configure and perform a rollout, provided this function is enabled in the e-mailing template and the e-mailing is on the global level.
 A rollout can be used to copy this e-mail to several clients.
 Articles and/or article images can also be copied.

 - Select the client into which the direct mailing is to be rolled out.

 - Enter a name for a folder in which the direct mailing and objects are stored.

 For more information on the rollout, see here.

 A rollout is only possible in mailings that are on the global level.

 Here you will find a selection of different ways to check your e-mail before sending it.
-You can find detailed information on this topic in the section Sending eMailing.
+You can find detailed information on this topic in the section eMailing testing & sending.